jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Yet, we hold onto our own branch on the tree of life, defending our outdated tools with stories—while expecting everyone else to drop theirs the moment it makes sense.
 Watch cable news today.
 Read about the scribes who fought the printing press in Gutenberg's time, or the biblical storytellers who fought Galileo.
 The pattern is the same: holders of outdated technology defending their position with stories, trying to keep the past alive long enough to preserve their status.

 Holding back evolution is the root cause of many of our social unrest, depressions, civil wars, and revolutions.
-Harmful artificial selection often blocks the mass-adoption of helpful new tools — countered, historically, by what some have called "the march of reason": helpful stories that get evolution moving again.
+Harmful artificial selection often blocks the mass-adoption of helpful new tools—countered, historically, by what some have called "the march of reason": helpful stories that get evolution moving again.

 To stop talking about creating justice, we can instead be intentionally building it.
 The first step is a technological identity.